 - Take omega 3 fatty acid supplements (start with one gram a day and increase the dose gradually - by one gram a week - to three to four grams daily).

-- Try dong quai herb (Angelica sinensis) (3 to 4 grams daily) for its anti-inflammatory and anti-spasmodic effects.
+- Try dong quai (Angelica sinensis) (3 to 4 grams daily) for its anti-inflammatory and anti-spasmodic effects.
 (Don't use dong quai if you have very heavy periods since it can make matters worse.)